Workflow Tutorial Video Retouching DaVinci Resolve

 Instead of smoothing everything, you can sample a cleaner nearby area and use that image information only where it is needed.
 That keeps the surrounding skin character intact and gives you much more control over how subtle or invisible the final result feels.

-The key principle Good beauty retouching in motion is usually about removing distraction rather than changing the subject.
+Good beauty retouching in motion is usually about removing distraction rather than changing the subject.
 A temporary blemish can be cleaned up while the skin still feels real, textured, and consistent with the rest of the grade.

 Why this method feels more refined than broad skin smoothing